How getting debt advice works

 But while some debts can be considered beneficial – for example, a mortgage or a student loan – many can easily turn toxic.

-I often signpost to debt charities when writing about problem debt, but what happens when you actually contact one for help?
+I often signpost to debt charities when writing about problem debt, but what happens when you actually contact one for help or debt advice?

-To find out, I spoke to Sara Williams, who has been a debt advisor for over 20 years, initially volunteering for Citizens Advice, before going on to set up her own website, Debt Camel.
+To find out, I spoke to Sara Williams, who has been a debt adviser for over 20 years and writes Debt Camel.

 What happens when you approach a debt charity for help?